-7.3.4 Notwithstanding the limited contextual analysis, the proposed dwellinghouse (as amended) would not be significantly larger than if the existing barn were to be converted, as approved.
-The dwelling would be greater in height; however, it would occupy a similar footprint to the existing barn (to be demolished) and is similarly orientated within the site as the Class Q approval so that the principal elevation is facing south.
+8.3.4 The proposed dwellinghouse would not be significantly larger than if the approved dwelling were to be constructed.
+The dwelling would only be marginally greater in height, although the approved scheme has visibly lower eaves.
+The dwelling would occupy a similar position on the site to the existing barn (to be demolished) or the alternative approved dwelling (S24/1822) and is similarly orientated within the site so that the principal elevation is facing south.
+Notwithstanding this it is appreciated that the house would be larger, having approximately 68sqm of additional habitable floor space which facilitates an additional bedroom.
 Much of the residential garden would be on the northern side, and the access way to the eastern side.
+The design of the dwelling largely resembles that of the approved dwelling, and the number of openings has been kept to a minimum.
+The separate detached garage is modest in scale, having a single storey and is a typical scale for a domestic garage.